Temiloluwa8/Car_data_analytics/README.md

       1. Data Visualization – Created clear and interactive visuals to display key car sales metrics.
       2. Data Modeling & DAX – Built relationships and calculated insights using DAX formulas.
       3. Interactive Reporting – Enabled filters and slicers for dynamic data exploration.
+### Excel used for :
+      1. Pivot Tables – Summarized large datasets to analyze sales by dealer, region, and model.
+      2. Charts & Graphs – Visualized trends, comparisons, and key metrics like monthly sales and customer breakdown.
+      3. Formulas & Functions – Used Excel functions to calculate totals, averages, and filter data dynamically.

 ## Data Overview
 The dataset includes the following columns: